by-jp/www.byjp.me/content/notes/twitter/219773491300401153/index.md

 - imported
 - from-twitter
 ---
 Chrome on iOS is pretty neat, especially being able to see the pages open on your other devices.
-Google beat you to it Apple\!
+Google beat you to it Apple!